 There is the full programme for a concert at St Paul’s Chapel on the Wednesday morning in Easter week, including some detail on Signora Storace’s participation, and apart from some small changes in order it is the same as in the concert programmes we had found earlier.
 It was Handel’s Messiah at St Paul’s Chapel on the Thursday morning.
 (The Messiah was a favourite for performances at St Phillip’s Church for other Musical Festivals.)
-For the two evening concerts there are no details other than a comment about Signora Storace singing her favourite songs.
-Note that at the bottom of the advertisement it was stated that a rehearsal was to start that evening at the Chapel.
+For the two evening concerts there are no details other than a comment that Signora Storace “…will introduce some of the most favourite Songs, for which she has received such universal applause at the Concert of Ancient Music and at the Theatre Royal Covent Garden” Note that at the bottom of the advertisement it was stated that a rehearsal was to start that evening at the Chapel.
 All a bit difficult if you did not read the weekly paper until the Sunday.

 Going back to the Festival which took place Langford now writes:-

 “Everyone will regret to learn that this event was unsuccessful.
 In May this notice appeared

 The painted window in St Paul’s Chapel may be seen at any Time by applying to Mr Cobbe, the clerk, near the sign of the Britannia St Paul’s-square.